remix-run/remix/docs/api/app.md

 }
 ```

-This is great for the activity route, but Remix doesn't know if the parent loader, `$projectId.js` _also_ cares about the search params.
+This is great for the activity route, but Remix doesn't know if the parent loader, `$projectId.tsx` _also_ cares about the search params.
 That's why Remix does the safest thing and reloads all the routes on the page when the search params change.

-In this UI, that's wasted bandwidth for the user, your server, and your database because `$projectId.js` doesn't use the search params.
-Consider that our loader for `$projectId.js` looks something like this:
+In this UI, that's wasted bandwidth for the user, your server, and your database because `$projectId.tsx` doesn't use the search params.
+Consider that our loader for `$projectId.tsx` looks something like this:

 ```tsx
 export function loader({ params }) {